simpleinjector/Documentation/source/using.rst

 Using Simple Injector
 =====================

-This section will walk you through the basics of *Simple Injector*.
-After reading this section, you will have a good idea how to use *Simple Injector*.
+This section will walk you through the basics of Simple Injector.
+After reading this section, you will have a good idea how to use Simple Injector.

-.. _Using_Simple_Injector:
 .. _Using-Simple-Injector:

 Good practice is to minimize the dependency between your application and the DI library.
 This increases the testability and the flexibility of your application, results in cleaner code, and makes it easier to migrate to another DI library (if ever required).
 The technique for keeping this dependency to a minimum can be achieved by designing the types in your application around the constructor injection pattern: Define all dependencies of a class in the single public constructor of that type; do this for all service types that need to be resolved and resolve only the top most types in the application directly (i.e. let the container build up the complete graph of dependent objects for you).

 .. _The-Container:

-*Simple Injector*'s main type is the `Container <https://simpleinjector.org/ReferenceLibrary/?topic=html/T_SimpleInjector_Container.htm>`_ class.
+Simple Injector's main type is the `Container <https://simpleinjector.org/ReferenceLibrary/?topic=html/T_SimpleInjector_Container.htm>`_ class.
 An instance of *Container* is used to register mappings between each abstraction (service) and its corresponding implementation (component).
 Your application code should depend on abstractions and it is the role of the *Container* to supply the application with the right implementation.
 The easiest way to view the *Container* is as a big dictionary where the type of the abstraction is used as key, and each key's related value is the definition of how to create that particular implementation.
 Each time the application requests for a service, a look up is made within the dictionary and the correct implementation is returned.

 .. container:: Note